junfanz1/junfanz1.github.io/_posts/2021-04-11-Kaggle-Course-Notes.md

 eli5.show_weights(perm, feature_names = val_X.columns.tolist())
 ```

-We can see the Weight | Feature table.
-First number in each row shows how much model performance decrease with a random shuffling, the $\pm$ term measures how performance variedd from one-reshuffling to the next, the randomness.
+We can see the Weight $$\lvert$$ Feature table.
+First number in each row shows how much model performance decrease with a random shuffling, the $$\pm$$ term measures how performance variedd from one-reshuffling to the next, the randomness.
 Random chance may also cause the prediction on shuffled data to be more accurate, which is common for small data, because there is more room for luck and chance.

 ## 10.2.
 Partial Dependece Plots